-Johnny Blaze aka Ghost Rider was temporary recruited to help the Thunderbolts.
+Johnny Blaze aka Ghost Rider was temporarily recruited to help the Thunderbolts.
 The Thunderbolts team wanted to get rid of an unwanted member named Mercy and send her to Hell.
 Ghost Rider had accidentally sent the Red Hulk, Venom, Leader, Deadpool and himself to Hell.
 The team looked to escape from Hell, but finds Mephisto the Ruler of Hell.
 Mephisto claimed that he had been stripped of his title of Ruler of Hell.
-It was actually being ruled by Strong Guy The Thunderbolts had struck a deal with Mephisto.
+It was actually being ruled by Strong Guy.
+The Thunderbolts had struck a deal with Mephisto.

 The deal was to take out Strong guy and put Mephisto back on the throne.
 In return, Mephisto would return the Thunderbolts back to Earth and send Mercy to Hell.
-Ghost Rider and the Thunderbolts had battle many demons of Hell in order to get to Strong Guy.
+Ghost Rider and the Thunderbolts had battled many demons of Hell in order to get to Strong Guy.
 The Thunderbolts win and everything is restored.
 Johnny Blaze decided that it was good for him and the Spirit of Vengeance if he tagged along as an official Thunderbolt member.
-Ghost Rider volunteer's himself to the team and his flaming skull turns to red to follow the Thunderbolts theme.
+Ghost Rider volunteers himself to the team and his flaming skull turns to red to follow the Thunderbolts theme.

 Since Thunderbolt missions are conducted by drawing a name out of a hat.
 The person selected from the hat would get the choice of the mission.
 Unless instructed otherwise.
 Deadpool had drawn the choice of the mission, but Flash Thompson intervened and asked for the next mission.
 Flash had requested for the Thunderbolts to take down Venom the symbiote.
 Once agreed, Flash had lost control of the symbiote and allowed Venom to fully take over his body.
 The Thunderbolts and Venom are stuck within the Headquarters of the Thunderbolts base.
 Venom runs and hides to pick off the Thunderbolts individually.

-The Thunderbolts knows the weakness of the symbiote are sonic sounds and fire.
+The Thunderbolts know the weakness of the symbiote are sonic sounds and fire.
 Venom decides to attack Ghost Rider alone.
 Ghost Rider thought it was odd that he would be singled out due to his fire weakness against Ghost Rider.
 The Ghost Rider hesitated to use fire because he did not want to kill Flash in the process.
 Instead Ghost Rider tries to do the Penance Stare on the symbiote but passes out in the process.

 The Thunderbolts figured that they’re weak alone, so they decided to gang up on Venom.
-Deadpool had a bright idea of painting spider man on his costume and leaving it on a mannequin.
+Deadpool had a bright idea of painting Spider-Man on his costume and leaving it on a mannequin.
 Deadpool hung a trap of a blackbird Jet falling on Venom if he tried to attack the mannequin, but the trap failed and fell on Deadpool.

 Deadpool goes and taunts Venom, and causes him to eat Deadpool and spits him because he taste terrible.
 Ghost Rider wraps his fire chains and drags Venom with his bike.
 In addition, Punisher and Elektra shoot him with flame throwers.
-The finisher was the Leader with a sonic wave car and the Red Hulk thunder clapping creating a huge sonic blast towards Venom.
+The finisher was the Leader with a sonic wave car and the Red Hulk's thunder clapping creating a huge sonic blast towards Venom.
 The Symbiote is detached from the host.
-Flash believe that he should only live with the Symbiote as a curse.
+Flash believes that he should only live with the Symbiote as a curse.
 Flash approved of the performance of the Thunderbolts.
 He let the Symbiote take over, as a test to take him down in the future if needed.
 Flash decided to leave the Thunderbolts.

 Counter-Earth is not really an alternate reality.
 It is an alternate earth in the Earth-616 reality created by Franklin Richards.
 The members of the Counter-Earth Thunderbolts were: Heinrich Zemo, Chain Lightning, Solarr, Iron Cross, Makeshift and Phantom Eagle (Lloyd Bloch).